Shmuel Katz (artist): Art career

 During the years 1950–1953 Shemuel Katz illustrated Mishmar Layeladim, the weekly children's supplement to the Mapam party's newspaper, Al HaMishmar.

 In 1953–1954, he enrolled in the École nationale supérieure des Beaux-Arts in Paris, France, where he studied lithography, copperplate etching, fresco, and music, and toured the lands of Western Europe.

 In 1955, he joined the editorial board of Al HaMishmar as illustrator and graphics editor.

 In 1958, he traveled through East Africa, a journey whose impressions influenced his artistic and technical style and led to the 1962 publication of A Journey to the Land of Kush together with author Nathan Shaham.
 In 1976 he visited Iran, and the following November in Tehran exhibited artworks featuring Iran and Jerusalem.

 In 1979, Katz paid two visits to Egypt with the "Autonomy" delegation and was granted a private interview with Egyptian president Anwar Sadat.
 In 1983, he visited Hungary as a member of a delegation from Peace Now.

 Shemuel Katz's artworks have been exhibited extensively in Israel and abroad.
 His watercolors of Jerusalem have been reproduced as posters and postcards.
 His courtroom sketches of Adolf Eichmann's trial in Jerusalem, 1961, are held in the art collection of Yad Vashem, Israel's Holocaust Remembrance Authority.
 As an artist in the IDF, he sketched soldiers on guard and at war.

 Katz is well known as the illustrator of hundreds of books, especially for Sifriat Poalim, the Kibbutz Artzi movement's publishing house.
-Especially popular are his illustrated classics of Israeli children's literature, such as Igeal Mozinsohn's Hasamba series and poet Leah Goldberg's Flat for Rent, whose cover art was used for a postage stamp.
+Especially popular are his illustrated classics of Israeli children's literature, such as Igeal Mozinsohn's Hasamba series and poet Leah Goldberg's Room for Rent, whose cover art was used for a postage stamp.

 Katz published editorial cartoons and illustrations in the Israeli dailies Al HaMishmar, and Maariv, the weekly kibbutz supplement of the mass-circulation Yedioth Aharonoth, as well as the Swiss satirical periodical, Nebelspalter.

 Katz died at a hospital in Nahariya at the age of 83.
 He is survived by his wife Naomi and two daughters.
 His daughter Yael is married to politician Dov Khenin.